gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

     .. index:: -v (gnattest)

   :samp:`-v`
-    Verbose mode: generates version information if specified by itself on the command line.
-If specified via GNATtest_Switches, produces output about the execution of the tool.
+    Verbose mode: produces additional output about the execution of the tool.
+    When specified alone on the command line, prints tool version and exits.

     .. index:: -r (gnattest)